evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_50_e-tron/_index.md

 ## Performance

-The Audi Q8 Sportback 50 e-tron has a maximum power of 230KW (313hp).
-The total torque is 540nm.
+The Audi Q8 Sportback 50 e-tron has a maximum power of 230 KW (313 hp/308 bhp).
+The total torque is 540 nm (399 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6,8 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging